-ISSUE: Post Brexit RISK: UK GDPR non-compliance
+ISSUE: Post Brexit

 MITIGATING ACTION: School Life use Amazon S3 to host its database and related programs.
 The data is currently stored on servers in Eire.
 Servers are also based on the UK mainland and can be switched post Brexit